 What Does A Dehumidifier Do?

 A dehumidifier draws moisture out of the air to reduce the room humidity level.
 By keeping the relative humidity level under 50%, it will halt microorganisms from thriving and spreading in a humid environment.
 The collected moisture will drip down to a bucket or straight to a drainage hole via a garden hose/ built-in pump.
-Without excessive moisture, a dehumidifier will effectively halt microorganisms’ growth and spread.
+The dehumidifier is often placed in the basement due to poor ventilation with no sunlight.
 You will breathe comfortably without the damp odors and microbes triggering your allergies or asthma.

 Types of Dehumidifiers

 - Mechanical /refrigerative – The most common type that works just like an air conditioner.
 Moist air is drawn in via a fan to the refrigerated coil for freezing.
 Through condensation, water will be collected in the bucket, and air will be heated and dispersed as mist.
 Very effective at ambient room temperatures with RH level above 45%.

-- Thermoelectric/ Peltier dehumidifier – AKA electronic dehumidifier.
-Drain moisture by converting energy into temperature differences.
+- Thermoelectric/ peltier/ electronic dehumidifier – Drain moisture by converting energy into temperature differences.
 The heat generated from the heat sinks will create a cool surface for condensation and water collection.
 With no moving parts to account for, The entire humidification process is silent and energy-efficient.
-Commonly found in smaller dehumidifier.
+Commonly found in smaller dehumidifiers.